Ethan Chislett

 Ethan Alexis Chislett (born 11 August 1998) is a South African professional soccer player who plays as a midfielder for South African Premiership club Kaizer Chiefs.

 Chislett spent his formative years Southampton, Aldershot Town, Metropolitan Police and Basingstoke Town, though developed quickly with a spell in Spain with Reddis.
 He returned to Metropolitan Police and managed to win a move back to Aldershot Town, where he would score nine National League goals in the 2019–20 season.
 He was then signed to AFC Wimbledon in August 2020 and played 123 games in three seasons, top-scoring from midfield in the 2022–23 campaign.
 He joined Port Vale in July 2023 and was promoted out of League Two with the club at the end of the 2024–25 season.
 He returned to South Africa to sign for Kaizer Chiefs in July 2025.

 Early life

 Ethan Alexis Chislett was born on 11 August 1998 in Durban, South Africa.
 His grandfather, Gordon Chislett, represented the South Africa national soccer team.
 His father, Donovan, played soccer professionally in South Africa and was the head coach of the under-18's at Metropolitan Police until September 2021.
 The family moved to England in 2005.
+His younger brother, Josh, also plays football, and the pair founded a company that made personalised shin guards in 2025.